Frequently Asked Questions

 In addition, if the Customer User Administrator (CUA) has set the download patches privilege to No (View Only) for a Support ID in your profile, then you cannot download patches unless another Support ID in your profile has the download patches privilege set to Yes (Download).

-To view your patch download access, go to the Settings tab then click Account & Privileges.
+To view your patch download access, go to the Settings tab then click My Account.

 To provide your comments, suggestions, or feature requests for My Oracle Support, click the Contact Us link in the top right corner.